HarryRybacki/khaleesi/doc/khaleesi.rst

 ==============

 Khaleesi is an ansible based deployment tool Red Hat Openstack CI is using for automation.
-In order to work, khaleesi need a configuration file which is provided by khaleesi-settings project.
-Khaleesi-settings provide the config file using ksgen tool, located in khaleesi project.
+In order to work, khaleesi needs a configuration file which is provided by the khaleesi-settings project.
+Khaleesi-settings provides a config file using the ksgen tool, located in khaleesi project.

     https://github.com/redhat-openstack/khaleesi-settings
     or